hherb/localknowledge/manual/ai.md

    - Setting a random seed for reproducibility
    - Using a specific model version instead of 'latest'
    - Implementing post-processing to standardize outputs

+4. **HyDE Not Finding Relevant Results**: If HyDE isn't finding relevant documents:
+   - Try different generation models (gemma3:4b, llama3.2:3b-instruct-q8_0, etc.)
+   - Adjust the similarity threshold (try lower values like 0.3-0.4)
+   - Ensure the hypothetical abstract is relevant to the query
+   - Compare with direct semantic search to see the difference

 ### Debugging